flytbase/apidoc/source/includes/setup/actuator_testing.md

     success | bool | true if action successful

 ### ROS endpoint:
-Navigation APIs in FlytOS are derived from / wrapped around the core navigation services in ROS.
+APIs in FlytOS are derived from / wrapped around the core services in ROS.
 Onboard service clients in rospy / roscpp can call these APIs.
 Take a look at roscpp and rospy api definition for message structure.

 * Type: Ros Service</br>
 * Name: /namespace/setup/actuator_testing</br>